Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Clearly, today was a special day.

-“A Shinobi Dozen for me - the one off the HEAT’s menu, please.
+"A Shinobi Dozen for me - the one off the HEAT’s menu, please.
 One each for Ferd and Vemik, too.
-You want an order, babe?”
+You want an order, babe?"

-“Pickles from the Gaoian menu on mine!”
+"Pickles from the Gaoian menu on mine!"
 Allison waved eagerly.
 Leela gave her a pleased pant-grin—she was *proud* of her pickles.

-“Weirdo,” Julian teased, which earned him a gentle backhanded slap on his shoulder.
+"Weirdo," Julian teased, which earned him a gentle backhanded slap on his shoulder.

-“Xiù will want them too, remember.”
+"Xiù will want them too, remember."

-“Right, right, so, another order with pickles…actually, pickles on mine too.
-Anything else?”
+"Right, right, so, another order with pickles…actually, pickles on mine too.
+Anything else?"

-“Dude.”
+"Dude."
 A lean, slim man (as Humans went) with long but thinning hair peered around the corner, his entirely reasonably sized arms crossed over his chest.
 Somehow, that one word and his Quirked Eyebrow served to convey much meaning.

-“Oh!
+"Oh!
 Right.
-And a regular Shinobi Dozen for Lewis and Lucy, too.”
+And a regular Shinobi Dozen for Lewis and Lucy, too."

-“No pickles on ours, please,” the tall and well-built woman beside him—Lucy, presumably—shot Allison an amused look.
+"No pickles on ours, please," the tall and well-built woman beside him—Lucy, presumably—shot Allison an amused look.

-“Right on.
-And a diet coke.”
+"Right on.
+And a diet coke."

-“...Is this a dozen each?”
+"...Is this a dozen each?"
 Lucy seemed *concerned.*

-“Nah.
+"Nah.
 These aren’t small tacos.
-One order for you two together, trust me.”
+One order for you two together, trust me."

-“Right, so three Shinobi Dozens, HEAT special and one with my pickles.
-Two regular dozens, one with pickles, one with a diet coke…” Leela summarized.
-“Any other drinks?”
+"Right, so three Shinobi Dozens, HEAT special and one with my pickles.
+Two regular dozens, one with pickles, one with a diet coke…" Leela summarized.
+"Any other drinks?"

-“Uh, yeah, some water,” Julian tapped his phone to Leela’s, both phones *pinged* merrily.
-“And I’ll be paying for theirs, too.”
+"Uh, yeah, some water," Julian tapped his phone to Leela’s, both phones *pinged* merrily.
+"And I’ll be paying for theirs, too."
 He gestured to the second group, waiting in line behind him.

-“Okay!”
+"Okay!"
 Leela chirped.
-“Have a seat, I’ll bring it all out when it’s ready.”
+"Have a seat, I’ll bring it all out when it’s ready."

 She plucked the marinating meat out of its tubs and straight onto the griddle plate, and grinned at the two Ten’Gewek as their tongues flickered in her direction—a Gaoian or Human would have been sniffing the air appreciatively.